synolia/OroCommerceStockAlertPlugin/README.md

 [![Total Downloads](TODO)](TODO)

 # Oro Stock Alert Bundle
-This plugin allows the customer to subscribe to a product out of stock, to be notified when it is back in stock
+This plugin allows the customer to subscribe to a product whose stock level is equal or below zero and to be notified by email when the product is back in stock

 ## Features

-* Show the stock in the product view and subscribe when not in stock - [Documentation](docs/SHOW.md)
+* Show the stock level in the product view and a subscribe button when the product stock level is equal or below zero - [Documentation](docs/SHOW.md)
 * Receive an email when the product is back in stock - [Documentation](docs/EMAIL.md)
 * View all products a customer has subscribed to (FO and BO) - [Documentation](docs/LIST.md)